Block of questions 1: Frequently asked questions

-Statistics Canada offers the option of electronic data reporting through the Internet for some surveys.
-Electronic reporting allows businesses to extract information directly from their data systems or to complete an online questionnaire and transmit it electronically to Statistics Canada.
-In offering such options, Statistics Canada provides strict electronic safeguards to secure the confidentiality of company-specific data.
+Statistics Canada offers the option of reporting through the Internet for many surveys.
+Electronic reporting allows businesses to extract information directly from their data systems or to complete an online questionnaire and transmit it to Statistics Canada.
+With this option, strict safeguards to secure the confidentiality of data are provided.

 Customized reporting arrangements

 Large businesses with multiple operations in different industries and provinces have the option of special, customized reporting arrangements for the Integrated Business Statistics Program.
 For example, such a business can receive all questionnaires covering its branch locations at its head office.
 It can also choose to receive, for each province and industry in which it operates, a combined questionnaire covering all its branches in that province or industry.

 What is the Integrated Business Statistics Program?